-Our diverse group of arts instructors offer students a wide range of experience in the visual arts having exhibited their work both in the US and Internationally.
+Our diverse group of arts instructors offer boys in the Mid Atlantic a wide range of experience in the visual arts having exhibited their work both in the US and Internationally.

 Disciplines include painting, drawing, printmaking, ceramics, photography and filmmaking.
-Traditional principles of design are emphasised while teachers work to build each student's practical skill set and sensitivity to the world around them.
+Traditional principles of design are emphasized while teachers work to build each student's practical skill set and sensitivity to the world around them.

 Students have the unique opportunity to display their work in the Baker Gallery as well as Woodberry's award winning student publication, The Talon.
 Our classes take several field trips to world-class collections including the Smithsonian National Gallery of Art, Smithsonian American Museum of Art and Virginia Museum of Fine Arts.